Bereisung Lippeverband Lippe-Fähre Maifisch. Foto: Stefan Tuschy/EGLV

 • Flood protection

-• Regulation of water flow
+• Regulation of water drainage

-• Management of groundwater and rainwater
+• Management of groundwater and stormwater

-The River Lippe
+The Lippe